codiga/doc.codiga.io/docs/api.md

 :::info

-An API token is what you need if you want to start an integration with Codiga.
+An API token is what you need if you want to start integration with Codiga.
 It relies on tokens provided by the user.

 :::